wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/ransomware-extortion-based-threats/includes/ransomware-families.md

 The following outlines the attack:

-- In April, 2021, the **target** was a major oil distribution plant.
+- In April  2021, the **target** was a major oil distribution plant.
 - The **attackers**, the DarkSide group, downloaded malicious code that affected the company’s network on the Eastern Seaboard of the United States.
 - **The impact** of the attack hit companies and drivers as fuel deliveries were halted, leading to panic buying throughout the affected area.
 - To **resolve the situation**, the fuel distribution company paid a Bitcoin ransom of $4.4 million, stating that they didn’t know the extent of the intrusion, or how long it would take to restore operations.